Learn How to Get FREE Government Money for Your Disability With SSDI

 Becoming disabled is a life-changing experience that can seriously impact your financial situation and your ability to work.
 If you’re in this situation, Social Security Disability Insurance (SSDI) can help.

-This government program pays benefits to over 8 million eligible individuals with a disability.
+This government program pays benefits to over 9 million eligible individuals with a disability.
 The program can even provide additional support to your family!
-More than 1.5 million children receive SSDI payments because they have a parent who is unable to work.
+Children can receive SSDI payments if they have a parent who is unable to work.
 Continue reading to learn more about how SSDI can help you and your family.

 If it is considered possible for your medical condition to improve, then your case will likely not be reviewed for at least three years after you start receiving benefits.
 If improvement in your medical condition is not expected at all, then your case likely will not be reviewed for at least seven years.